Hands using a utility knife to score a clear acrylic plexiglass sheet along a straightedge

 Can I Cut Plexiglass With A Utility Knife?

 Yes, you can cut plexiglass with a utility knife.
 However, it is important to use the right technique and safety precautions to avoid cracking or breaking the plexiglass.
-Make sure to score the surface multiple times before gently snapping it along the scored line.
+Score the surface 10-12 times on both sides before gently snapping it along the scored line.

 What Is The Best Way To Cut Plexiglass With A Utility Knife?